core-process/ghostwriter/readme.md

 | `--database-uri` | URL to a MongoDB database | `mongodb://database:27017/ghostwriter` |
 | `--keep-database` | Keep current database | |

-If you do not pass the `--keep-database` parameter to the Ghostwriter service, it will drop and recreate the provided MongoDB database.
+**Be aware:** If you do not pass the `--keep-database` parameter to the Ghostwriter service, it will drop and recreate the provided MongoDB database.

 We recommend to add the service to your `package.json`: